HES-XPLAIN/hes-xplain.github.io/docs/documentation/file-formats/overview.md

 # File formats

-!!!Warning
-    **This section is under construction and should not be considered as accurate yet.**

 ## Important Guidelines for File Usage

 Before using our algorithms, consider the following essential guidelines for managing and preprocessing files and data: